June 9, 2017

 Organizations: Stakeholders such as the Canadian Bar Association made submissions encouraging the Parole Board to make pardons more accessible.

-Record Suspension review of fee
+Record Suspension Review of Fee

 There is no doubt that the $631 fee affects people who need the Record Suspension the most.
 Many people struggle with employment due to having a criminal record.
 Reasons for this include: